 Shoulder injury causes fall into two categories.
 The first is is a result of aging and general wear and tear and the second is the result of applying too much force on the tendons and rotator cuff.
 The tendons of the rotator cuff muscles receive little blood circulation, thus making it more susceptible to degeneration.
 Force injuries are often from attempting to lift an object that is too heavy.
 This excess force is directly transferred to the tendons and cause shoulder and rotator cuff injuries.

-Here are 5 exercises to help strengthen and stabilize your rotator cuff injury:
+Here are 5 exercises to help strengthen rotator cuff muscles and relieve your shoulder pain:

 1. Arm Swings